nhsengland/fdp-design-guide/docs/index.md

 ### Product tiles
 - if there is a need to add an image to a product tile, ensure that it is a copyright free image that is meaningful to users, and not a screengrab of a product page
-- look out for more guidance on how to ensure that product tiles are accessbile for those using screen-readers - in a future release

 ## Data Visualisations
 - every chart or other visualization must have a title.
 This benefits all users, and particularly those using a screen-reader. [type size medium]